FuryAryan/amfoss---tasks/ADDITIONAL TASKS/BANDIT/PASSWORDS/readme.md

 PASSWORD for level 6 is : DXjZPULLxYr17uwoI01bNLQbtFemEgo7

-password for level 7 is : HKBPTKQnIay4Fw76bEy8PVxKEDQRKTzs
+PASSWORD for level 7 is : HKBPTKQnIay4Fw76bEy8PVxKEDQRKTzs

-password for level 8 is : cvX2JJa4CFALtqS87jk27qwqGhBM9plV
+PASSWORD for level 8 is : cvX2JJa4CFALtqS87jk27qwqGhBM9plV

+PASSWORD for level 9 is : UsvVyFSfZZWbi6wgC7dAFyFuR6jQQUhR